Nearsoft/jobs/readme.md

 ## Node.js Engineer
 💉

-* Must be strong in OO design and development practices.
+* Must be strong in object-oriented design and development practices
-* Comfortable with Node.js frameworks and tools such as Grunt, Gulp, Bower, WebPack, Browserify.
+* Comfortable with Node.js frameworks and tools such as Grunt, gulp, Bower, webpack, Browserify
-* Experience with Docker, Dokku and Heroku (build & deploy).
+* Experience with Docker, Dokku and Heroku (build & deploy)
-* Strong REST API design and implementation.
+* Strong REST API design and implementation
-* Deep knowledge on frameworks like HAPI, Express, Passport, Pug.
+* Deep knowledge on frameworks like hapi.js, Express, Passport, Pug
-* Comfortable using MongoDB.
+* Comfortable using MongoDB
-* Knowledge about Design patterns.
+* Knowledge about Design patterns
-* Strong TDD experience.
+* Strong TDD experience
-* Experience working on an Agile development team, both onsite and remotely.
+* Experience working on an Agile development team, both on-site and remotely
-* Build Automation with tools like Grunt, Gulp, or Rake.
+* Build Automation with tools like Grunt, gulp, or Rake
-* Good communication skills.
+* Good communication skills

 ### Nice to have

-* Experience with JavaScript frameworks such as AngularJS, jQuery, Backbone.js, Underscore, ReactJS.
+* Experience with JavaScript frameworks such as AngularJS, jQuery, Backbone.js, Underscore.js, React.js.
 * Knowledge of healthcare protocols like HL7 and FHIR.
 * Experience with remote, mobile push notifications